Western Alumni Stadium

 Western Alumni Stadium (formerly TD Stadium) is an 8,000-seat Canadian football stadium located on the campus of the University of Western Ontario in London, Ontario.
-It is home to the Western Mustangs football team and is one of the largest stadiums in the OUA provincial conference.
+It is home to the Western Mustangs football and soccer teams and is one of the largest stadiums in the OUA provincial conference.
 It was built in 2000 at a cost of approximately $10.65 million by Norlon Builders London Ltd and designed by Stantec Consulting Ltd.

 The stadium was built as a replacement for the former JW Little Stadium, which held its last game in 1999 before demolition.
 JW Little Stadium had been on Western's campus since 1929.
 The stadium was opened on September 16, 2000, when the first Western Mustangs home game was played.

 During the request for sponsorship funding, the Canadian-owned bank TD Canada Trust gave $1.5 million towards the stadium construction.
 Originally named the TD Waterhouse Stadium, the name was changed in 2013 to reflect new branding for TD and then changed to its current name in 2021 after a donation of $1.4 million was given by the Alumni Association.

 In addition to the Western Mustangs, the stadium is also home to the London Beefeaters, who are part of the Canadian Junior Football League.

 In spring 2009, the newly formed FC London of the USL Premier Development League began playing their home games at this venue.

 Facility

 The stadium has a regulation CFL Canadian football sized field (110 yards by 65 yards) made out of FieldTurf.
 Surrounding the field is an 8-lane, 400-metre Mondo rubber track.
 The seating has two separate grandstands with a total capacity for 8,000.
-During large games, the stadium can accommodate 10,000 additional standing spectators.
+During large games, the stadium can accommodate 11,000 additional standing spectators.

 In addition to the track, the facility also as multiple long jump sand pits, javelin and a discus circle.

 The main building is known as the JW Little building and houses the players changing rooms, the Michael Kirkley Training Centre, coaching offices, as well as a lounge and terrace.